Overview

 What's happening

-• In 2019, residents of the Dickinson micropolitan area enjoyed the best air quality of the five metro/micros for which EPA data are available in North Dakota (97.0% of days with “Good” Air Quality Index).
+• In 2022, residents of the Dickinson micropolitan area enjoyed the best air quality of the four metropolitan and micropolitan areas for which EPA data were available in North Dakota (96.1% of days with “Good” Air Quality Index).

 • The rural nature of communities in North Dakota influences access to healthy food more than demographic and economic characteristics.
 While 21.7 percent of people in metropolitan areas had low access to a grocery store, 39.0 percent of people living in non-metropolitan areas had low access, according to the latest data (2010).